Szarlotka aka Polish apple pie is a popular dessert in every Polish home, cafe and bakery.

 I like to use Red Delicious apples but you can try Honeycrisp, Braeburn, Pink LadyPour or Golden Delicious.

-Place the sliced apples in a large pan, add sugar, cinnamon and the lemon juice.
+Place the sliced apples in a large frying pan, add sugar, cinnamon and the lemon juice.
 Cook for about 15 mins over medium heat stirring gently.
 Remove from the heat and set aside to cool completely.

 Cook the apples as soon as you’ve peeled and chopped them (peeled apples brown quickly).